Democrats urge Biden to fight restart of Trump immigration policy | Politics

 Marielena Hincapié, executive director of the Los Angeles-based National Immigration Law Center, said the administration should determine how to comply with the court's order while still trying to end the program.
 "We continue to believe that it was unlawful," Hincapié said.
 "It caused severe damage and chaos and disorder."

 The administration could potentially take a number of steps to slow-walk implementation of the MPP program, a Democratic congressional aide told Reuters, speaking on condition of anonymity.
 One option could be to draw out negotiations with Mexico, the aide said.
-The U.S. government has already been in touch with Mexico over the Supreme Court decision, Roberto Velasco, a senior official in the Mexican foreign ministry, said on Twitter.
+The U.S. government has already been in touch with Mexico over the Supreme Court decision, senior Mexican foreign ministry official Roberto Velasco said on Twitter, calling the judicial process a "unilateral measure" by the United States.

 The U.S. Department of Homeland Security (DHS) said on Tuesday it would challenge the judge's ruling requiring the government to revive the policy, but comply with it "in good faith" while it remains in effect.
 Texas Governor Greg Abbott, a Republican, lauded the Supreme Court's action.